How to Become a Natural Health Dietician: Career and Education Info

 Step 1: Earn a Bachelor's Degree

-Students who hope to eventually pursue the title of Registered Dietician (RD) through the ADA should enroll in a Bachelor of Science program in dietetics or nutrition that's been accredited by the Commission on Accreditation for Dietetics Education (CADE).
-Lasting 4-5 years, programs generally cover food science, nutrition therapy, community health, diet preparation and clinical dietetic practice.
+Students who want to pursue the title of Registered Dietitian (RD) through the ADA should enroll in a Bachelor of Science program in dietetics or nutrition that's been accredited by the Commission on Accreditation for Dietetics Education (CADE).
+These 4-5-year programs generally cover food science, nutrition therapy, community health, diet preparation and clinical dietetic practice.

 Step 2: Meet State Requirements

-Many states require dieticians to have certification, licensure or registration.
+Many states require dietitians to have certification, licensure or registration.
 Qualifications vary, but a bachelor's degree in a dietetics-related field generally is the minimum education requirement.
-Some states require licensed, certified or registered dieticians to meet continuing education requirements.
+Some states require licensed, certified or registered dietitians to meet continuing education requirements.

-Dieticians can acquire the ADA's voluntary RD credential by meeting academic and experience requirements and passing the ADA national registration exam.
+Dietitians can acquire the ADA's voluntary RD credential by meeting academic and experience requirements and passing the ADA national registration exam.
 RDs must meet continuing education requirements to keep their titles.
-Dieticians with the RD credential may find better employment opportunities.
+Dietitians with the RD credential may find better employment opportunities.